determined-ai/determined/docs/training/setup-guide/custom-env.rst

 Your custom image and credentials can also be set as the defaults for all tasks launched in Determined.
-This can be done under ``image`` and ``registry_auth`` in the :ref:`master-configuration`.
+This can be done under ``image`` and ``registry_auth`` in the :ref:`master-config-reference`.
 Please note that for this to take effect you will have to restart the master.

 .. _virtual-env: